codeforIATI/imf-exchangerates/README.md

 Currencies may change from time to time.
 Though it is difficult to be 100% sure about this from the available documentation on the API, it appears that all of the values are in each country's most recent currency.

 For example: according to [the IMF's Metadata PDF document for this dataset](https://data.imf.org/api/document/download?key=62969181), in January 1, 2005, Turkey introduced the New Turkish Lira (TRY), equivalent to 1,000,000 Turkish Lira.
-However, there does not appear to be any major change in the rate against the USD here.
+However, there does not appear to be any major change in the rate against the USD around that time.

 ### Euro-area countries